Senator Adam Schiff on How the Trump Administration Targets Its Opponents

 Whole Foods Market is your go-to for convenient and cost-friendly finds guaranteed to delight everyone this holiday season.
 Whether you're a guest or this year's host, throwing a big festive dinner?

-There's everything from showstopping centerpiece mains like Bone-In Spiral Cut Ham to pantry essentials from their Wallet Happy 365 brand for making those sides from scratch.
+There's everything from showstopping centerpiece mains like bone-in spiral-cut ham to pantry essentials from their wallet-happy 365 brand for making those sides from scratch.
 In charge of dessert?

-Explore seasonal candles from 365 brand at everyday low prices or check out their beautiful floral arrangements.
-Shop for everything you need at Whole Foods Market, your holiday headquarters.
+And don't forget a gift for your host, explore seasonal candles from 365 brand at everyday low prices or check out their beautiful floral arrangements.

 This is the New Yorker Radio Hour.
-I'm David Remnick and I'm speaking today with Democratic Senator Adam Schiff of California.
+I'm David Remnick, and I'm speaking today with Democratic Senator Adam Schiff of California.

-Now the headlines lately have been distinctly discouraging for President Trump.
+Now, the headlines lately have been distinctly discouraging for President Trump.

 And there's a sense now that Trump's grasp on Washington may be a little bit vulnerable.
 And yet the Democratic Party so far hasn't really capitalized on that sense or been able to seize the momentum.